The stunning capital of Norway, Oslo is a city featuring some incredible historical attractions that rest alongside modern marvels.

 2. Gol Stave Church

-Located in the medival park Gol Stavkirke, Gol Stave Church is a faithfully recreated copy of a 13th century church.
+Located in the medieval park Gol Stavkirke, Gol Stave Church is a faithfully recreated copy of a 13th-century church.

 3. Oslo Opera House